 Professor Roy Gibson was elected President in June 2022.
 A native of Belfast, Roy is Professor in Classics at Durham University.
 He received his BA and PhD from the University of Cambridge and taught for twenty-five years at the University of Manchester.
 He has worked on Augustan poetry, especially Ovid and Propertius, and on the letters of Pliny the Younger and Sidonius Apollinaris.
 He is currently working on the surviving corpus of Greco-Roman letter collections 400 BCE – 400 C.E. and is co-director with Andrew Morrison of the AHRC-funded “Ancient Letter Collections” project.
 He was editor of Classical Review 2005-10 and Chair of the Council of the Classical Association 2013-20.

-Professor Tim Cornell was elected President in June 2018.
+Professor Tim Cornell was elected President in June 2018, and became a Vice-President in June 2022.
 He is Professor Emeritus of Ancient History at the University of Manchester and a former Director of the Institute of Classical Studies.
 His research interests include ancient historiography and the history and archaeology of Rome and Italy from the Bronze Age to the end of the Republic.
 He is the author of The Beginnings of Rome and General Editor of The Fragments of the Roman Historians.

 Professor Dominic Rathbone, who has been a member of the Roman Society since 1985, was elected President in June 2012, and became a Vice-President in June 2015.
 He is Professor of Ancient History at King’s College London, and his main fields of research interest are Republican Rome and Italy, the economy and fiscality of the Roman world, and Egypt under Roman rule.
 He is keen that the Roman Society, while maintaining its world-class Library and the JRS and Britannia, continues to develop its contacts with and appeal to a wider audience.